 To get to and from London Heathrow Airport, we booked tickets for the Heathrow Express, the direct train running between Heathrow Central and Paddington Station.

 Each of the countries has an exceptional rail system to allow us to travel without a car.
 Also, given that we would be moving around often, we decided to take only carry-on luggage with us.
 Although this would limit the amount we could bring, it would allow us to retain our belongings at all times and free us from lugging heavy suitcases between cities.
 Each of us had a small roller suitcase that could fit into the plane’s overhead compartment, along with a backpack or bag that could slide over the handle and nestle under a seat.

-For the trains, we ordered flexible 2-country, 10-day Eurail pass (valid for 2 months) for travel between Benelux (Belgium, Netherlands and Luxembourg) and France.
-For some reason England is not part of a multi-country pass, so we had to get separate EuroStar tickets to and from London.
+For the trains, we ordered flexible 2-country, 10-day Eurail passes (valid for 2 months) for travel between Benelux (Belgium, Netherlands and Luxembourg) and France.
+For some reason the UK is not part of a multi-country pass, so we had to get separate EuroStar tickets to and from London.
 The iPhone Rail Planner app allowed us to check train schedules, types of trains (high-speed, regional, local), to predetermine if seat reservations were required, and could be used offline or over WiFi (free on most trains).
 This app was also useful for checking final destination points, important for boarding the correct regional trains, along with travel time, route and stop locations.